Jaga1005/scoreboard/README.md

 Assumed requirements:
 - Teams names are case-insensitive
+- Teams names should be saved in upper case
 - Score needs to be a natural number
 - Score can be updated to lower or higher value
 - No multithreading